l3af-project/l3af-arch/discussions/secure_web_api.md

 ## L3AF deployment scenarios

-L3AF could be running in two scenarios, users can use L3AF in secure enterprise private networks and in public network.
+L3AF could be running in two scenarios, users can use L3AF in secure enterprise private networks and in public networks.
-In case of private network, L3AFD and clients will be communicating with each other over a network that is normally protected by vpn or PCI (Payment Card Information), and hence it may not be essential to enable mTLS in this case.
+In the case of a private network, L3AFD and clients will be communicating with each other over a network that is normally protected by vpn or PCI (Payment Card Information), and hence it may not be essential to enable mTLS in this case.

-However, in case of public network, clients will be communicating with L3AFD over insecure networks.
+However, in the case of a public network, clients will be communicating with L3AFD over insecure networks.
 L3AF wants to secure its endpoints using industry's best standard available solutions.
-This can be configured from l3afd’s config file, and by default, mTLS will be disabled.
+This can be configured from l3afd’s config file.

 ## Enabling mTLS for L3AFD

-L3AFD (L3AF Daemon) will require a set of root certificates (root.crt and root.key) and a pair of server certificates (server.crt and server.key) to run in mTLS enabled mode.
+L3AFD (L3AF Daemon) will require a set of root certificates (root.crt and root.key) and a pair of server certificates (server.crt and server.key) to accept remote connections.
 L3AFD will check for these certificates, and in case these are not found, L3AFD will stop with error ```certificates are not found```.

 The client will require a pair of client certificates (client.crt and client.key), generated from the same root